 This has transformed the prospects for founders in the country today.
 When Arieli was looking to raise a seed round for TenureX he spoke to more than 60 Israeli VCs alone.

 "There was always understanding and knowledge and New York, for fintechs. here," he says.
-"Now there is capital too." destination for tech startum and New York, for fintechs.
+"Now there is capital too." are more confident abo into the sector.